Fami6Xx/PermaDoor/README.md

 # PermaDoor

+This project is currently not functional because another project of mine is using the database.

 Hello!
 This is only a testing repo for my learning of NextJS, NextAuth and NextUI v2.

 I used Postgres as my database and Vercel as my deploy site.